mozilla-services/docs/source/server-devguide/code.rst

 There are two code layouts:

 - the minimal layout: simple Python application.
-- the complete layout  Web application.
+- the complete layout: Web application.

 Minimal layout
 ==============

-The minimal layout is an empty application that includes all the boiler-plate code all our application should have.
+The minimal layout is an empty application that includes all the boiler-plate code all our applications should have.

 A minimal Services' project usually contains: